SaraSchaal/Cod-Bioinformatics/notebook/20200317_StacksNotes.md

 	@GWNJ-1012:218:GW191226406th:1:1101:6840:1000 2:N:0:GATCAG+ATAGAGGC
 	ACTTGAAGACTCAAGAGTCTCCGCGTCCTTTCTGTTTCTATCATTGTCATAGAGGTCATCCTGTCCATGGCCGCTATGTATTTTTATCAAGTAGATCGGAAGAGCGTCGTGTAGGGAAAGAGTGTGCCTCTATGTGTAGATCTCGGTGGT

-## Stacks
-- Searches sequence reads for barcodes that you supply and demultiplex the reads using your barcode file specifiying which barcode belongs to which sample.
-This will also trim off those barcodes.
-Move to quality control after this step.

-# use this flag for the barcode type because we have an inline barcode on each side of the read that matches
+ use this flag for the barcode type because we have an inline barcode on each side of the read that matches
 	--inline_inline

-# Example use on one file that only has a single barcode in it (barcodefilei52_i79)
+ Example use on one file that only has a single barcode in it (barcodefilei52_i79)
 	ACTTGA ACTTGA Pop3_18304

-# command line code for processing radtags on cluster
+ command line code for processing radtags on cluster
 	process_radtags -P -p Practice/GenomeFiles/ -o Practice/Stacks_Out/ -b Practice/barcodeFilei52_i79.txt --inline_inline --disable_rad_check